-San Diego State University accepts transfer applications each year between October 1 and November 30 for admission the following fall.
+San Diego State University accepts applications from upper-division transfer students each year between October 1 and November 30 for admission the following fall.
 Get started by reviewing the admission criteria below, and then find out how to apply.

 We receive applications from thousands of highly qualified applicants each year.
 Applicants are admitted based on intended major, so you must choose a major when you apply to SDSU.
 Learn how to make your application more competitive by closely reviewing the guidelines on this website.

 Who is a Transfer Student?

 If you have taken any college-level classes since the summer beyond your high school graduation, you are a transfer student.
 International applicants must meet these requirements.

 SDSU accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of spring 2018.
 We do not accept transfer applications from lower-division students with fewer than 60 transferable semester units.